-As a result of the supermarket investigation, the considerations of the Antitrust Commission were reflected in the text of the Supermarket Shelf Space Bill, which was approved by the Deputies' Chamber on 20 November 2019 and will soon be analysed by the Senate.
-The objective of this Bill is in line with the Commission's view on controlling and regulating relations between supermarkets and suppliers.
-Some doubts have arisen.
+As a result of the supermarket investigation, the considerations of the Antitrust Commission were reflected in the text of the Supermarket Shelf Space Bill,10 which was approved by the House of Representatives on 20 November 2019 and later by the Senate in February 2020.

-The Bill aims to make the price of certain products transparent and competitive, while seeking to maintain harmony and balance among economic agents through a series of measures involving the promotion of a number of product categories of companies that meet certain requirements, as well as the implementation of restrictions on the use of exhibition space on the shelves.
+The objective of this law is in line with the Antitrust Commission's view on controlling and regulating relations between supermarkets and suppliers.
+It aims to make the price of certain products transparent and competitive, while seeking to maintain harmony and balance among economic agents through a series of measures involving the promotion of a number of product categories of companies that meet certain requirements, as well as the implementation of restrictions on the use of exhibition space on the shelves.

-Considering the relevant contribution made by the Antitrust Commission through the supermarket market investigation, it remains to be seen how further involvement of the Antitrust Commission in this matter will be.
+Considering the relevant contribution made by the Antitrust Commission through the supermarket market investigation, it remains to be seen what the involvement of the Antitrust Commission will be as regards the enforcement of this law.

-The Antitrust Commission has shown substantial interest and focus on retail, which is evidenced in the supermarket investigation, leading to the discussion of the Supermarket Shelf Space Bill.
+The Antitrust Commission has shown substantial interest in retail, which is evidenced by the supermarket investigation, leading to the approval of the Supermarket Shelf Space Bill.
 Possible further Antitrust Commission involvement remains to be seen.
-Given current inflationary rates, it is quite likely that the Antitrust Commission will remain focused on these markets.
+Given current inflationary rates and the different measures undertaken by the Executive Power as a result of covid-19, it is quite likely that the Antitrust Commission will remain focused on these markets.

-There are no state aid laws or regulations in Argentina; nor does the Antitrust Commission alanyse these issues.
+There are no state aid laws or regulations in Argentina; nor does the Antitrust Commission analyse these issues.